Exslims/MercuryTrade/README.md

 <p align="center"> <i>History</i> </p>

 Each notification you receive is stored in a separate file by **MercuryTrade**.
-History allows you to access that file in a useful way to interact with the customers.
-Comes in handy if you've been afking for a while or you want to reach a person you traded with some time ago or in case your client has crashed - in-game chat will be cleared, your history will not.
+History allows you to access that file in a useful way to interact with customers.
+Comes in handy if you want to reach a person you traded with some time ago or in case your client has crashed - your in-game chat will be lost, but History will not.

 #